Beginner's Guide to Applying Liquid Eyeliner

 These are the mistakes or errors that beginners or even professionals can commit when applying eyeliner:

-• Do not drawing one continuous line instead use small strokes.
+• Avoid drawing one continuous line.
+Instead, use small strokes for better control.

 • Do not apply too much pressure on the eyelid because this can cause uneven edges.